By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Your mind may remind you of that one day and the crash so much the memories intrude on your sleep.
 Some people will become so fearful that they will no longer take that freeway.
-They may decide to avoid freeways all together.
+They may decide to avoid freeways altogether.
 They may only use surface streets.
-Some people give up driving all together.
+Some people give up driving altogether.
 These extreme reactions to trauma take on a life of their own.
-If the fear and efforts to avoid things that remind you of the event last a long time this may become posttraumatic stress disorder.
+If the fear and efforts to avoid things that remind you of the event last a long time this may become Posttraumatic Stress Disorder.

-If you were in a war zone, were abuse or neglected as a child this makes sense.
+If you were in a war zone, were abused or neglected as a child, this makes sense.
 Treatment for PTSD is available but it is not a one size fits all treatment.
 Some people need to talk it out, some people get worse when forced to talk about horrific experiences.
 This calls for professional help.

 But if this constant negative thought is the result of your focusing only on the pain and forgetting the positive then there are many things you can do about it.

 In marriages, we believe that the couple needs seven or more positive experiences for every negative one.
 The brain has trouble remembering the good times.
 For children we tell parents to “catch your child doing something right” you won’t spoil them and they need that much positive attention from you to offset the times you will need to tell them they did something wrong.